Bruce Bauer from WineGuyWorld.com has a look at a Thai restaurant I hadn’t heard of before.

 Mai Thai is one of those places you hope sticks around so you can see what develops.
 The staff is very friendly and ready with solid advice, like her suggestion that we try their whole sea bass, which we didn’t but will next time because it’s hard to find whole fried fish dome well, and I’m betting Mai Thai nails it!

-[Bruce Bauer over at wineguyworld is a regular contributer to the site]
+[Bruce Bauer is a regular contributor to the site]

 - Phone: (503) 232-9844